 - Healing of wounds

-Horses place enormous strain on their bodies during both training and racing.
+Horses and dogs often injure themselves during both training and racing.
 This results in pain and soreness in the animal.
 Laser therapy treatments allow horses these to recover quicker and thus train more effectively.

 Cold Laser Therapy penetrates deep into muscle tissue, establishing blood flow and elasticity within the tissues of the suspensory tendon in an equine athlete predisposed to stress in this area before competing.

 Cold Laser Therapy is one of the best treatment modalities for treating injured horses.